Loren B. Kreiss

-Loren Kreiss (born February 12, 1981) is an American Interior designer and entrepreneur.
-He serves as the CEO & Creative Director of Kreiss, a luxury American furniture brand.
+Loren Kreiss (born February 12, 1981) is an American Interior designer and businessman.
+He is the CEO & creative director of Kreiss, an American furniture brand.

 Life and career

 As a teenager, Loren started a punk music zine and record label entitled Lurid.
 After high school, he entered University of California at Los Angeles.
 At 21, he began his career with his family's business Kreiss in the company's Miami, Florida location.
 In 2006, he moved to New York City where he was the director of East Coast Operations.
-In 2009, he became the company's President and Lead Product Designer.
+In 2009, he became the company's president and lead product designer.

 After the deaths of his grandfather and father in 2011 and 2012, the company briefly ceased operations.
 In 2014, Loren acquired and relaunched the brand in Los Angeles.
 He opened the company's current flagship showroom in West Hollywood in 2016.

-In the ensuing years, Kreiss has gained a dedicated following of interior designers and celebrities having designed the homes of Matthew McConaughey, DJ Khaled, Floyd Mayweather Jr., Magic Johnson and many others.
-In August 2021, Loren made international headlines when he acquired Pamela Anderson's iconic Malibu Colony home.
+In the ensuing years, Kreiss has gained a following of interior designers and celebrities having designed the homes of Matthew McConaughey, DJ Khaled, Floyd Mayweather Jr., Magic Johnson, Nicki Minaj, Metro Boomin and others.
+In August 2021, Loren made international headlines when he acquired Pamela Anderson's Malibu Colony home.